-Is Car Travel Safe During Pregnancy?
+Is Travelling By Care Safe During Pregnancy?

-Take enough precautions for your baby’s safety and yours.
+But you must take enough precautions for your baby’s safety and yours.
 Travelling in India can be tricky especially while moving away from highways and travelling on narrow, bumpy roads.
 Lack of amenities like hygienic restrooms and eating joints can make travel stressful for a pregnant mom.
 But a private car is better than taking the bus since you can take unscheduled stops and remain in control of your travel schedule.

-How to Stay Comfortable?
+How to Stay Comfortable

 - In order to avoid leg cramps or swelling of feet and ankles, avoid sitting in one place for long durations.
-Plan a break every 90 minutes or so to stretch those cramped muscles (or whenever you feel like visiting the washroom)
+Plan a break every 90 minutes or so to stretch those cramped muscles (or whenever you feel like visiting the washroom).

 - Comfortable clothes and footwear are a must while travelling so ditch those tight jeans or tops.
-Loose clothing will help you to relax and assume any sitting position you would prefer.
+Loose clothing will help you relax and assume any sitting position you would prefer.

 - While taking a break, choose a suitable place and rotate your ankles and toes.
 Flex your foot to get the blood flowing and do simple stretches if the space permits.